aryashantanu405/byteverse_2025/README.md

 * `tw-animate-css`: Tailwind css animation library.
 * `node`: Node.js runtime

-# Machine Learning Model Integration

-(Add detailed instructions on how the ML model is integrated, including API endpoints, data processing, and any specific setup required.)

 # Future Enhancements

 * Integration of more advanced AI algorithms for personalized recommendations.